AppImage/docs.appimage.org/source/introduction/motivation.rst

+.. _motivation:

 Motivation
 ==========

-There's two different points of view when looking at AppImages: the user's and the developer's.
+There's two different points of view when looking at AppImages: The user's and the developer's.
 The following section explains both of them.

 .. contents:: Contents